losrobbos/booklist-crud-workout/README.md

 - D - Delete: Remove a book from the list

 The good thing is:
-That are basically ALL data operations out there!
-There is not much more you could do with data...
+That are the basic data operations out there!
+There is not much more you could do with data... (usually just more complicated filterings)

-So by getting intuitive in those four operations, you will also become much more proficient not just in React.
-But in coding in general.
+So by getting intuitive in those four essential operations, you will also become much more proficient not just in React.
+But coding in general.

 This app uses a simplified setup:
 - Components, Events, State and Props